pudly/schmopera-hugo/content/articles/4-things-you-shouldnt-expect-from-summer-programs.md

 ---
-title: 4 things you shouldn't expect from summer programs
+title: "4 things you shouldn&#039;t expect from summer programs"
 ---

 ## A job